List of shipwrecks in the Bristol Channel: Lizzy - 1854

 The ketch, Lizzy, was wrecked at Gore point, near Porlock Weir.
 The ship, built in Appledore, was spotted in trouble off Lynmouth in a storm during 1854.
 The ship had lost her masts, and was in very bad condition.
 A fishing boat was sent out to rescue the crew, as Lynmouth possessed no lifeboat at this time.
 The boat managed to reach the stricken ketch, rescue the crew and get back to Lynmouth safely.
 The weather then began to improve, and a fresh crew, together with the original skipper of the vessel, went out to attempt to salvage her.
 They improvised with a scrap of sail, and managed to get safely around Foreland Point.
 They sailed on all night, only just managing to keep the ship afloat.
 Finally, when they got to Gore Point, just a mile from Porlock weir, they sank in shallow water.
-The remains of the ship lie submerged just off the point today.
+The remains of the ship lie submerged just off the point.

-Eiffel Tower - 1894

-The Eiffel Tower was a ship that ran aground at Cold Knap Point in Barry in south Wales in 1894.
-Owned by the Dunedin Steamship Company of Leith, and skippered by a Captain Campbell, the Eiffel Tower ran aground in thick fog.
-She was refloated at high tide the same day and towed to Barry Dock for repair.

 Nornen - 1897

 The Norwegian barque Nornen ran aground on Berrow beach, Somerset, 3 March.
 The ship was built and launched in 1876 at Chantiers de la Roque of Bordeaux, France.
 She was named the Maipu, and ran under the French shipping line A.D Bordes & Fils.
 From 1888 she was operated by Larson Ludwig & Co, Brevik.
 Peder Olsen was the captain for her final three years, frequently running trade routes between American east coast ports and Europe.
-During the night of 2/3 March, a major storm battered the coasts of south west England.
+During the night of 2/3 March, a major storm battered the coasts of south-west England.
 Captain Olsen made an attempt to shelter in the lee of Lundy Island, but this was in vain.
 With sails torn, the crew were powerless against the rough swells and driving sleet.
-RNLI lifeboat "Godfrey Morris" was launched from Burnham-on-sea.
+RNLI lifeboat Godfrey Morris was launched from Burnham-on-sea.
 All crew and the ship's dog were rescued.
-Today, her skeleton can be seen at low tide - only parts of the lower hull and keel remain.
+The vessel's skeleton can be seen at low tide - only parts of the lower hull and keel remain.